ambuda-org/vidyut/vidyut-prakriya/README.md

 </div>

-`vidyut-prakriya` generates Sanskrit words with their prakriyās (derivations) according to the rules of Paninian grammar.
+`vidyut-prakriya` generates Sanskrit words with their prakriyās (derivations) according to the rules of Paninian grammar and currently implements around 2,000 rules.
 Our long-term goal is to provide a complete implementation of the Ashtadhyayi.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda] project.
 If you enjoy our work and wish to contribute to it, please see the